goochjs/goochjs.github.io/_posts/2018-05-20-snowdonia.md

 Starting at the car park in the middle of Beddgelert, we walked along the river, heading north-east towards the Sygun Copper Mine.
 Shortly afterwards, the path opened out onto the shore of Lyn Dinas.
 We paused here to have a picnic before turning right, to head away from the lake and up onto the hillside, heading south to south-east.

-The view back over the lake was worth a pause before the trail levelled out into moorland.
+The view back over the lake was worth a look-back before the trail levelled out into moorland.
 About three miles into the walk, at pretty much the highest point, there was a bit of path confusion.
 An OS map consultation and a compass got us back onto the route we wanted, heading south and passing abandoned mine paraphernalia as we headed to the bridge at Aberglaslyn.
 The route left the moorland and went into woodland as we descended.

 Across the bridge and river, we turned left and walked a couple of hundred yards along the road until a path on the right took us up into the woods again.
 There was then a complete path-to-map breakdown and we found ourselves a bit further north than the map suggested we should be.
 This necessitated some scrambling and barbed-wire-fence-jumping towards the south-west before we emerged from the woods and could pick up the path indicated on the map again.
 I'm not sure where we went wrong but the result was that, after the scrambling, we had to go uphill across a very boggy field and the day's gentle(ish) warm-up walk turned into a brief bit of a slog.